saz/puppet-rsyslog/README.md

     -------------------------------------------------------------------
     log_remote                          true,false          Log Remotely.
 Defaults to true. spool_size                          STRING              Max size for disk queue if remote server failed.
-Defaults to '1g'. remote_type                         'tcp','udp','relp'  Which protocol to use when logging remotely.
+Defaults to '1g'. spool_queuesize                     STRING              Maximum number of entries waiting in queue spool_discardmark                   STRING              Start discarding messages after some number of msgs in queue spool_discardseverity               STRING              Which severity of messages to discard when watermark is hit remote_type                         'tcp','udp','relp'  Which protocol to use when logging remotely.
 Defaults to 'tcp'. remote_forward_format               STRING              Which forward format for remote servers should be used.
 Only used if remote_servers is false. log_local                           true,false          Log locally.
 Defaults to false.